kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I nearly stop and turn to look, but I don't, I keep going towards the tunnel.
 - Just inside the tunnel, set up on the left side, is a guitarist busker.
 I leave him a euro.
 - I don't remember getting home.
-- The guitarist is someone I've never seen before but he has been invited to Bali by Polygon and I will recognize him as one of [Spanish engineers in Bali](may.md#bali) and be confused about seeing him until June 2026 when his presence in Bali suddenly makes perfect sense.
+- The guitarist is someone I've never seen before but he has been invited to Bali by Polygon and I will recognize him as one of [the Spanish engineers in Bali](may.md#bali) and be pretty confused about seeing him there until June 2026 when his presence in Bali suddenly makes perfect sense.

 ### Prepped for sedated orgasms at the Polygon conference in Bali